Tragic Story Of Partition

 1885

-3. English education and forming elite class: Lord Mackole gave special teachings of English to qualify Indians.
+3. English education and forming an elite class: Lord Mackole gave special teachings of English to qualify Indians.
 The ‘English knowing’ new class of people was formed who separated themselves from other Indians to believe them 'elite' class – superior to others.
 They unknowingly united themselves with English people and supported them.

 1888